Basic instinct EXPLAINED — What is it about

 Thesis – Sharon stone did not kill anybody

 Catherine Tramell (Sharon Stone) is a talented manipulator who satisfies winding other people around her finger, using them and guiding.
 She uses other people to manage crimes in order to obtain inspiration for a novel.
 The fact that her books resemble real crime events is an argument that Tramell is a kind of puppet master.
 She even raises the ante directing suspicions on herself with no alibi and relations with Johnny Boz.
 Catherine uses her natural charm, sex and psychology to create precedents.
 Who is, in such a manner, the real killer in Basic Instinct?
-We have a wide variety of choice.
+We have a wide variety of choices.
 Roxy with dark crime past, former and maybe still a psychopath, who is obsessed with Catherine, and under her full control – she managed to see Catherine, having sex with Johnny Boz and Curran (she tried to kill him).
-Hazel Dobkins – psychopath, who killed her husband with an axe – she certainly has no murdered Boz but could deal with Nilsen and even Gus.
+Hazel Dobkins – psychopath, who killed her husband with an ax – she certainly has no murdered Boz but could deal with Nilsen and even Gus.
 Tramell could manipulate Elizabeth Garner, which is of great possibility.
 All these make her at least copartner or encourager.

 Hypothesis – Catherine and Beth remained lovers till the very end

 Dr. Garner could manage at least some of the murders in Basic instinct under the strong influence of Tramell.
 Beth may give confidential information on Nick (not Nilsen) to Catherine even without any docs – with her own words.
-Is it possible that Beth was an informer in Police, who gave all burning crime events to Tramell.
+Is it possible that Beth was an informer in Police, who gave all burning crime events to Tramell?
 Both versions of college relations – from Catherine and Beth – are doubtful.
 In fact, two young women could maintain to be close for all these years.
 In particular, Tramell could be “another girl” in the case of Garner’s husband’s murder.
 Beth herself has mentioned only one woman she slept with.
 So Mr. Garner may become a victim of jealousy, psycho experiments.
-At the same time, Roxy is a weak point of this theory – unwanted opponent.
+At the same time, Roxy is a weak point of this theory – an unwanted opponent.

 Main thesis – There is no solid answer, who was the killer in Basic Instinct